Usage of gold in dentistry

 - The screw or implant: This part is placed inside the jaw bone surgically.
-It is an artificial root which holds the entire restoration in place, just like a natural root which holds the tooth.
+It is an artificial root that holds the entire restoration in place, just like a natural root that holds the tooth.
 This part is not visible as it's inside your bone, beneath the gums.
 In radiographs, it can be clearly differentiated from natural roots as a radio-opaque component.

 - The abutment: The abutment is fitted inside the screw.
 It does not penetrate the entire length of the screw but just a few millimeters to obtain a close grip and lock to stay in place.
 This actually serves the purpose of a prepared (trimmed) natural tooth to receive a crown on it.
 The abutment is partially inside the gums and the upper half is visible in the mouth.
 It is made of titanium or zirconia.

-- The crown or bridge: The crown is placed on the abutment just like we place on the natural tooth.
+- The crown or bridge: The crown is placed on the abutment.
 Once the restoration is finished, only the crown will be visible.
 Crowns can be ceramic or metal, like gold.

-When a missing tooth is replaced with gold, only the third component is actually gold, the implant and the abutment is not.
+When a missing tooth is replaced with gold, the third component - the crown - can be gold, the implant, and more often than not the abutment is not gold.

 How much does a permanent tooth with a gold crown cost?